awslabs/aws-sdk-swift/reference/0.x/AWSRoute53Resolver/Route53ResolverClient.md

 ### `listFirewallDomainLists(input:completion:)`

 Retrieves the firewall domain lists that you have defined.
-For each firewall domain list, you can retrieve the domains that are defined for a list by calling ListFirewallDomains.
+For each firewall domain list, you can retrieve the domains that are defined for a list by calling \[ListFirewallDomains\].
 A single call to this list operation might return only a partial list of the domain lists.
 For information, see MaxResults.

 ``` swift
 public func listFirewallDomainLists(input: ListFirewallDomainListsInput, completion: @escaping (ClientRuntime.SdkResult<ListFirewallDomainListsOutputResponse, ListFirewallDomainListsOutputError>) -> Void)